thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 ***

 ## Before & After Analysis
-This technique is usually used when we inspect an important event and want to inspect the impact before and after a certain point in time.

 Taking the week_date value of 2020-06-15 as the baseline week where the Data Mart sustainable packaging changes came into effect.

-We would include all week_date values for 2020-06-15 as the start of the period after the change and the previous week_date values would be before
+We would include all week_date values for 2020-06-15 as the start of the period after the change and the previous week_date values would be before.

-Using this analysis approach - answer the following questions:

 **1. What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?**